 CLOUDBRIDGE NATURE RESERVE

 Situated in a beautiful and remote cloud forest on one of the highest mountains in Central America, is a private nature reserve in Costa Rica.
 Cloudbridge adjoins the primary forest of Chirripo National Park, a UNESCO World Heritage Site.
-The Reserve has three purposes:
+The Reserve has four purposes:

 - To help reforest those areas which had been converted to cattle pasture.